 How popular is the baby name Min in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, see baby names similar to Min and check out all the blog posts that mention the name Min.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Min.

 In South Korea, parents are slowly moving away from traditional methods of choosing baby names.